 What age restrictions are there for the tours?

 Effectively none.
-Common sense obviously prevails but we have had 5 year olds on the standard tour and 7 year olds on the long tour who enjoyed themselves immensely.
-Babes in arms have been carried by parents and one of our guides on the short tour.
+Common sense obviously prevails but we have had 4 year olds on the standard tour and 6 year olds on the long tour who enjoyed themselves immensely.
+Babes in arms have been carried by parents and our guides on the short tour.
 At the other end of the age range we have had people in their late seventies comfortably adventuring on all three tours.